TheoMichelot/smoothSDE/README.md

 # smoothSDE

-Fit stochastic differential equation models with time-varying parameters
+This R package can be used to fit stochastic differential equation models with time-varying parameters.